oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/db/README.md

 | Optimized for                     | Description
 ---                                 |---
 | OS                                | Linux* Ubuntu* 18.04/20.04, RHEL*/CentOS* 8, SUSE* 15; Windows* 10
-| Hardware                          | Intel® FPGA Programmable Acceleration Card (PAC) D5005 (with Intel Stratix® 10 SX)
+| Hardware                          | Intel&reg; FPGA Programmable Acceleration Card (PAC) D5005 (with Intel Stratix&reg; 10 SX)
 | Software                          | Intel&reg; oneAPI DPC++ Compiler
 | What you will learn               | How to accelerate database queries using an Intel FPGA
 | Time to complete                  | 1 hour

-_Notice: This example design is only officially supported for the Intel® FPGA PAC D5005 (with Intel Stratix® 10 SX)_
+_Notice: This example design is only officially supported for the Intel&reg; FPGA PAC D5005 (with Intel Stratix&reg; 10 SX)_

 **Performance**
 In this design, we accelerate four database queries as *offload accelerators*.
 In an offload accelerator scheme, the queries are performed by transferring the relevant data from the CPU host to the FPGA, starting the query kernel on the FPGA, and copying the results back.
 This means that the relevant performance number is the latency (i.e., the wall clock time) from when the query is requested to the time the output data is accessible by the host.
 This includes the time to transfer data between the CPU and FPGA over PCIe (with an approximate read and write bandwidth of 6877 and 6582 MB/s, respectively).
 As shown in the table below, most of the total query time is spent transferring the data between the CPU and FPGA, and the query kernels themselves are a small portion of the total latency.

-The performance data below was gathered using the Intel® FPGA PAC D5005 (with Intel Stratix® 10 SX) with a database scale factor (SF) of 1.
+The performance data below was gathered using the Intel&reg; FPGA PAC D5005 (with Intel Stratix&reg; 10 SX) with a database scale factor (SF) of 1.
 Please see the [Database files](#database-files) section for more information on generating data for a scale factor of 1.

 | Query | Approximate Data Transfer Time (ms) | Measured Total Query Processing Time (ms)
 |:---   |:---                                 |:---